 - Ardha Chandra Asana (Half Moon Pose) – You will feel the stretch in your obliques as this asana will engage your core and help in stretching your abdominal region.
 As a bonus, this asana also contributes to toning the buttocks and is known to improve digestion as well.
 Do ensure that you bend down gently, as a sudden jerk may hurt your muscles.

 - Marjariasana (Cat Pose) – With its spinal bend, not only does this asana stretch and strengthen the back but it also pulls at the abdominal region and helps in reducing belly size.
-You will need to consciously engage your abdominal muscles for best results.
+You will need to consciously engage your abdominal muscles and practice this pose regularly for best results.

 Leg raises/Leg Lifts – These are simple practices and can be practiced with variations to suit requirements of people with variable degree of back strength to help reduce belly fat.
 This practice is also be used to develop core strength.
 Ensure that you are not straining your back while doing this practice and stop just your back get tired